-TMDLs were calculated for each subwatershed in the LEFWRW.
+TMDLs were calculated for each subwatershed in the MCW.
 WLA were assigned to NPDES permitted facilities and construction stormwater where appropriate in each individual subwatershed.
-Load allocations were calculated after the determination of the WLA, the Margin of Safety (10% of the loading capacity) and the allocation for future growth (5% of the loading capacity for the TP TMDLs and 10% of the loading capacity for the TSS TMDLs).
+Load allocations were calculated after the determination of the WLA, the Margin of Safety (10% of the loading capacity) and the allocation for future growth (10% of the loading capacity).
 Load allocations were not split amongst individual nonpoint contributors (e.g., stormwater runoff from agricultural land use practices, failing septic systems, urban stormwater runoff etc.).
 Instead, load allocations were represented as one value for each TMDL.
 EPA is approving the load(s) expressed in the current TMDLs.